December 14, 2022

 Get Out of Your Own Way And Stop Putting Up Barriers For Your Guests

-Sometimes we become our worst enemies and can’t seem to get out of our own way.
-Sometimes, we make things more difficult for our guests than they need to be.
+Sometimes, we become our worst enemies and can’t seem to get out of our own way.
+Sometimes, we make things more difficult for our guests than necessary.
 We often make rules as a knee-jerk reaction to the exception rather than the rule.
-Sometimes you can have things go perfectly right thousands of times, but the one time that it goes wrong, we create a new rule, which will sometimes have a negative effect on the rest of our guests and how they feel about visiting our location.
+Sometimes, you can have things go perfectly right thousands of times, but the one time that it goes wrong, we create a new rule, which will sometimes hurt the rest of our guests and how they feel about visiting our location.

 At the second hotel of the same brand, I had a totally different experience.
 The person at the front desk was average and didn’t really stand out to me.
 He told me he would put me in a bigger room as many were the size of closets and that I wouldn’t be happy.
 I appreciated the “upgrade,” but from a business owner’s perspective, I think he could have “spun” it a bit better to make me feel like I was getting a VIP upgrade rather than telling me how small most of their rooms are.
 The first thing that stood out about my experience was a handwritten sign in the breakfast area that said you weren’t allowed to take food to your room.
 On top of that, when I went in to get my morning cup of coffee, they all had powered creamer (YUCK!).
 I wasn’t going to take food into my room, but this sign didn’t make me feel welcome and gave me a negative feeling about my stay.
 Again, it didn’t cost them anything to make my stay unpleasant, just a lack of focus on how these little things would make their guests feel.